takumakume/sbomreport-to-dependencytrack/README.md

 1. command line tool to receive JSON of SBOM Report from stdin

-  $ kubectl get sbom hoge -o json | sbomreport-to-dependencytrac
+  $ kubectl get sbom hoge -o json | sbomreport-to-dependencytrack

 2. http server that receives JSON of SBOM Report from Trivy Operator webhook